ARTICLE I - MEMBERSHIP

 SECTION 1.
 Annual Meeting.

-The annual meeting of the members shall be held during the months of March or April of each year at such place within a county served by the Cooperative as selected by the Board, and shall be designated in the notice of the meeting, for the purpose of electing trustees, passing upon reports for the previous fiscal year, and transacting such other business as may come before the meeting.
+The annual meeting of the members shall be held during the months of March or April of each year at such place within a county served by the Cooperative as selected by the Board, and shall be designated in the notice of the meeting, for the purpose of electing trustees, passing upon reports for the previous fiscal year, and transacting such other business as may come before the meeting; provided, that the board of trustees in its business judgment may fix a different date for such annual meeting than in the months set forth in this Section.
 Failure to hold the annual meeting at the designated time shall not work a forfeiture or dissolution of the Cooperative.

 SECTION 2.
 Special Meetings.